Guild

-A guild (/ɡɪld/, GILD) is an association of artisans and merchants who oversee the practice of their craft/trade in a particular territory.
-The earliest types of guild formed as organizations of tradespeople belonging to a professional association.
-They sometimes depended on grants of letters patent from a monarch or other ruler to enforce the flow of trade to their self-employed members, and to retain ownership of tools and the supply of materials, but most were regulated by the local government.
-Guild members found guilty of cheating the public would be fined or banned from the guild.
-A lasting legacy of traditional guilds are the guildhalls constructed and used as guild meeting-places.

-Typically the key "privilege" was that only guild members were allowed to sell their goods or practice their skill within the city.
+A guild (/ɡɪld/, GHILD) is a professional association of artisans and merchants who oversee the practice of their craft/trade in a particular territory.
+The word derives from medieval Europe where guilds were probably at their most extensive, but it has been used to describe similar groups before and after that period and in other parts of the world.
+Typically the key "privilege" was that only guild members were allowed to sell their goods or practice their skill within a city.
 There might be controls on minimum or maximum prices, hours of trading, numbers of apprentices, and many other things.
 Critics argued that these rules reduced free competition, but defenders maintained that they protected professional standards.

-An important result of the guild framework was the emergence of universities at Bologna (established in 1088), Oxford (at least since 1096) and Paris (c.
-1150); they originated as guilds of students (as at Bologna) or of masters (as at Paris).

 Early history

 Naram-Sin of Akkad (c.
 2254–2218 BC), grandson of Sargon of Akkad who had unified Sumeria and Assyria into the Akkadian Empire, promulgated common Mesopotamian standards for length, area, volume, weight, time, and shekels, which were used by artisan guilds in each city.
 Code of Hammurabi Law 234 (c.
 1755–1750 BC) stipulated a 2-shekel wage for each 60-gur (300-bushel) vessel constructed in an employment contract between a shipbuilder and a ship-owner.
 Law 275 stipulated a ferry rate of 3-gerah per day on a charterparty between a ship charterer and a shipmaster.
 Law 276 stipulated a 21/2-gerah per day freight rate on a contract of affreightment between a charterer and shipmaster, while Law 277 stipulated a 1/6-shekel per day freight rate for a 60-gur vessel.

-collegium or corpus were a type of guild active in Ancient Rome times.
+Collegium or corpus were a type of guild active in Ancient Rome times.
 Although a collegium was any association or corporation that acted as a legal entity, many were organised groups of merchants who specialised in a particular craft and whose membership of the group was voluntary.
 One such example is the corpus naviculariorum, a collegium of merchant mariners based at Rome's La Ostia port.
 The Roman guilds failed to survive the collapse of the Roman Empire.